Leafwing-Studios/fop-rules/docs/character-options/gear/categorizing-gear.md

 </div>

-Affixes come in four different **rarities,** which reflect their in-game mechanical complexity and change how difficult they are to craft: **common, advanced, exotic,** and **prismatic.**
+Affixes come in four different **rarities,** which reflect their in-game mechanical complexity and change how difficult they are to craft:

+- **common:** straightforward, generally useful affixes that are particularly useful on martial characters
+- **advanced:** more nuanced affixes that tend to support a specific playstyle
+- **exotic:** strange, complex and bizarre affixes that radically change how your character plays the game
-Prismatic affixes are rare, powerful and build-defining, comparable to the **capstone** feature that you receive upon reaching level 20.
-You may equip your first prismatic affix at level 9, and your second piece at level 17.
-You cannot equip more than one prismatic affix of a particular type of gear at once, although you may be attuned to two prismatic affixes on seperate weapons and then swap between them.
+- **prismatic:** incredibly powerful, build-defining effects that are comparable to the **capstone** feature that you receive upon reaching level 20

+Common, advanced and exotic affixes are intended to have equivalent power levels, while prismatic affixes are about three times as powerful as other affixes. **You may equip your first prismatic affix at level 9, and your second prismatic affix at level 17.** You cannot equip more than one prismatic affix of a particular type of gear at once, although you may be attuned to two prismatic affixes on separate weapons and then swap between them.

 Affixes can be applied either as **innate affixes** or **enchanted affixes** (sometimes called **enchantments**).
 Innate affixes determine the basic properties of the gear, such as a weapon’s reach, or whether a set of armor is covered in lacerating spikes. **Innate affixes are restricted to the common rarity affixes, reflecting their simpler construction.**